JudahLevin/UATXcavators/successful test 2025-11-2.md

 # For the future
 * Add sensors for current, RPM, and vibration, to automate and get feedback from the motor to respond with movements with the actuator when it stalls.
+* Use a dye to detect backflow and valve to mitigate it.
 * Add methods to control the pump flow/current.
 * Alligator clips to safely connect wires to the battery.
 * Switches to turn on and off the two pumps rather than repeatedly touching the wire.